 Okay, fine, I’ll behave.
 So where do I go?

 In this post my target is public domain / Creative Commons Zero (CC0)(5)Pronounced see-see-zero photo sites.
 If you’re looking to pay a lot of money for a single image, check out Getty Images.
 You can find other expensive resources, but since Getty’s business model is pretty much just to acquire all of their competition you might as well just go there in the first place.(6)As I went through my bookmarks, checking to make sure they were all still viable, I wasn’t surprised or shocked to see how many of them have been swallowed by Getty Images.
 (By my count, fully a dozen of the resources I bookmarked at some point have been assimilated.)
-They’re evil.
-Absolutely horrible.
-Single small images are $175.
-EACH.
+They’re voracious.
+Single small images that were $1-10 are suddenly $175 after Getty takes over a formerly-useful site.
+That’s for EACH IMAGE.
 Oh, but they’re also generous because they reduce the price to only $150 each if you cough up $1500 for a 10-pack.
-Seriously, screw Getty.
+Nope on out of there.

 Still, discounting Getty and their next victims, there are plenty of sites that are decent resources for modest budgets.
 Like most topics, there are plenty of blog posters out there offering their opinion on “the best.”
 That’s not what I’m going to do here because I don’t know how I’d determine who’s The Best™.
 These are just some sites I use when I need to grab photos and other graphics, in no particular order: